 A five-year BA/BS + MS education program assures students admitted to the University of Rochester who are interested in becoming educators admission to the Margaret Warner Graduate School of Education and Human Development.

-Selected Rochester freshmen receive a conditional acceptance to the University of Rochester’s School of Medicine and Dentistry when they finish the bachelor’s degree.
+Selected Rochester first-year students receive a conditional acceptance to the University of Rochester’s School of Medicine and Dentistry when they finish the bachelor’s degree.
 The program frees these students to develop their intellects broadly before they launch into their medical studies.

 College students must make two major transitions in their first two years.
 In their first year, they make the important leap from high school to college.
 As sophomores, they choose their major.
-The College’s Dean of Freshmen takes special responsibility for those two important years in students’ careers at the University.
+The College’s dean of first-year students takes special responsibility for those two important years in students’ careers at the University.

-Professional advisors also offer support, starting with an orientation program on campus before the beginning of freshman year.
+Faculty and staff advisors also offer support, starting with an orientation program on campus before the beginning of first year.
 They are also available to supply advice on course and major requirements; to help students find paying internships and employment opportunities; and to assist in the development of post-college plans.

 Students can’t expect to gain a “Rochester education” simply by studying and attending class.
 Out-of-class activities—whether they’re intramural sports, political clubs, community service, or movies and concerts—are a major part of undergraduate life.